-The hiring process at Tufts involves four major steps: posting the job, conducting interviews, making an offer, and onboarding.
+The hiring process at Tufts involves five major steps: creating or reviewing the job profile, posting the job, conducting interviews, making an offer, and onboarding.
 The individual steps vary depending on the position type, each of which is outlined below.

-- To summarize the general responsibilities and competencies of a position
+- It summarizes the general responsibilities and competencies of a position

-- As a tool to use in the course of hiring new or additional staff
+- It is a tool to use in the course of hiring new or additional staff

-- To work with the HR team to determine career ladders, review compensation data and manage internal equity
+- It determines possible fit within career ladders, during the compensation data and manage internal equity reviews

 - As a framework for reviewing performance

 Your Human Resources Business Partner can help you summarize the primary functions and core duties for each position.

 Standard Job Profiles are available for most administrative, research, and program or project positions.
 You can get copies of these profiles from your Human Resources Business Partner.

 Creating a New Job Description - You do not need to create a new job profile each time you have an opening.
 If there have been substantial changes to an existing job or a new position has been added in your department, contact your Human Resources Business Partner to work with you through the process with you.

 Job Posting and Interviews